jclark/pc-ptp-ntp-guide/server-pc.md

 Some Lenovo tiny PCs have a slot into which you can put a riser that accepts low-profile PCIe cards, but without their bracket.

 I recommend buying a second-hand M720q.
 These are widely available.
-Try to get one without a wifi card.
+Try to get one without a wifi card, because we will use the wifi antenna hole to connect with the GPS or i210 card.
+It should also work with an M920q or M920x.

+The M720q has space for a 2.5" disk (usually an SSD), but you cannot use this at the same time as a riser.
+So you will need to remove the 2.5" disk and install an M.2 drive (there is space for one under the bottom cover).

 You will also need to get a kit which has the riser, a cover plate with an opening (sometimes sold as a baffle or a bezel) and some screws.
 The Lenovo